 Evidently, there is significant interest from a growing number of brands to enter into partnerships within the fields of hospitality, events and experiential, especially in the Middle East where there seems to be real appetite and opportunity for these projects.
 We find it fascinating that in their rush to embrace the experience economy, many household names are apparently so keen to enter to their customer base the offer of board and lodgings as a supplement or value add to their current and core activities.

 On this front, the announcements keep coming and a recent spate of putative new entrants into the hotel area were surveyed insightfully by veteran travel and wellness journalist and consultant Laura Powell in her recent piece ‘Consumer Brands Flood into Hospitality’ (published August 2, 2022) for Hospitality Insights.

-Luxury Branding’s Piers Schmidt is quoted in Laura’s piece.
+Luxury Branding Founder, Piers Schmidt, is quoted in Laura’s piece.